Blog

 What happens to old traffic signs?

-Old traffic signs can be recycled, refurbished, or processed for material recovery depending on their condition.
-In many cases, aluminum signs can be cleaned and prepared for reuse through hydrostripping.
+Agencies can recycle, refurbish, or process old traffic signs for material recovery depending on their condition.
+In many cases, hydrostripping cleans aluminum signs and prepares them for reuse.

 Can aluminum traffic signs be recycled?